01 of 04

 Once any excess cleaned off and the glaze has dried, the pot is ready to be loaded into the glaze kiln.
 If you are firing using a fuel-fired kiln (natural gas, propane, wood, and so forth), there is nothing special you need to do.
 If you are firing in an electric kiln, however, there are some precautions you should note.

-In order to avoid excessively harming your elements, you may can load minimal amounts of wax resist decorated pots per firing.
-However, if you really like this process and want to do a great deal with it, you can also use saggers to keep undesirable gases from your kiln elements.
+To avoid excessively harming your elements, you may load minimal amounts of wax resist decorated pots per firing.
+However, if you like this process and want to do a great deal with it, you can also use saggers to keep undesirable gases from your kiln elements.